 Web Application Firewall (WAF) provides the traffic spike throttling module.
-You can use the module to prevent servers from being overwhelmed by traffic spikes during promotions.
+You can use this module to prevent servers from being overwhelmed by traffic spikes during promotions.
 You can configure the module to allow only specific requests to the servers based on the queries per second (QPS) limit or percentage limit that you specify.
 This topic describes how to configure protection rules for the traffic spike throttling module.

 Prerequisites